Khauri/mikro-ui/packages/mikro-ui-utils-mut/README.md

 Like `<let>` but with superpowers.

 > Warning: No benchmarking has been performed.
-This may or may not cause deoptimizations and/or conflict with future Marko features.
+In its current state, this may cause deoptimizations, performance issues, or conflict with future Marko features.
 Get frisky at your own risky.

 By default Marko deep freezes any object you pass to `<let>`, `<const>`, `<return>`, or destructure from `<attrs>`, making you unable to mutate them.
 Instead you have to treat them as immutable and assign to them directly.